mrotundo/datalakedev/docs/index.md

 Monitoring of server / service health.
 Allows for alarms to be set to trigger behaviors.
 Can be utilized in

 ### CloudTrail
-Monitoring of activity occuring in AWS, focusing on API level activity.
+Monitoring of activity occurring in AWS, focusing on API level activity.
 Exports data to S3 for review / processing.

 **Resources**
 _[CloudWatch vs CloudTrail](https://www.quora.com/What-is-the-difference-between-CloudTrail-and-CloudWatch)_